 The New Facility

 January 2015 was the first clinic held in the new facility built especially for the group clinics throughout countless donations and fundraisers.
-The greatest thing is that the volunteers will not have to be moving equipment to various rented facilities.
+The most significant thing is that the volunteers will not have to be moving equipment to various rented facilities.
 The building can also be rented for things such as traveling veterinarians, fundraising projects, and others.
 A few more dollars ($20,000 to be exact) are still needed to finish the facility so if anyone is looking for a tax write-off for a donation of $1,000 or more, the organization does have access to a 501(C)3 form in the United States and they can offer that in exchange.
-Any donation, money, time, talent, or supplies, is welcome at any time.
+Any donation, money, time, talent, or supplies, are welcome at any time.

 My First Clinic

-The clinic was set up in a run down school.
+The clinic was set up in a run-down school.
 There was a place for the veterinarians operating tables, cleaning instruments, check-in, vaccinations, tattooing, recovery, and waiting area for pet owners.
 Because the clinic is not held the months of November & December due to holidays, our clinic brought in 263 dogs and cats that were spayed and neutered, between 6 veterinarians from both Panama and Costa Rica, with about 30 volunteers.
 The staff was scarce, the property dismal, the hours were long (about 13 to be exact), but the adorable faces that entered the doors, counting on us to share our love with them, was priceless.

 The clinic ended up being a life changer for me.
 I had one of the top ten days of my whole life by helping to save a puppy that was nearly dead and in the hands of his 12-year-old owner.
 The workers did not think there was any hope for this animal, but I was determined that the little puppy was not going to die on this child.
-I took over trying to wake the puppy from anesthesia and raise his dropping 92 degree temperature.
+I took over, trying to wake the puppy from anesthesia and raise his dropping 92-degree temperature.
 The puppy was sandwiched between two heating pads, blankets, and here was me, bouncing him around like a crazy person while breathing on him to warm him.

 After 45 minutes, the rest of our crew already had the place cleaned up and ready to close down.
-About to accept defeat, the puppy feebly raised his head and the people around me, myself included, bawled with satisfaction.
+About to accept defeat, the puppy feebly raised his head, and the people around me, myself included, bawled with satisfaction.
 The look of happiness from the young owner of this pup and knowing that I helped save a life, was bigger than anything I had ever experienced.
 You have to be a dog lover to understand this kind of joy.
 It was amazing!

 What They Do Besides Spay and Neuter